aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

     reprogramming_mat_df_p["rank"] = 1 - reprogramming_mat_df_p["rank"]

-Plot ranking of TFs with scatter plot
+Plotting TF rankings with a scatter plot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Y-axis is transition path.
-X-axis shows TFs’ scores of the specific
+The y-axis is the transition path and the x-axis shows the TF scores for a specific transition path.
-transition path shown in y-axis.

 .. code:: ipython3